jgador/loggle/docs/azure/README.md

 > ⚠️ **Prerequisites before opening the template**
 > - **Resource group ready:** Use the resource group that already contains your Standard static public IP.
 The template looks up the IP by name inside that same resource group, so creating the group at deploy-time without also pre-loading the IP will fail.
 > - **Static public IP allocated:** Provision a Standard *static* public IP inside that resource group.
-Certbot depends on this IP already existing because the template only attaches to it.
+Certbot uses this IP to issue a free TLS certificate, and the template only attaches to an existing IP.
 > - **DNS A record in place:** Point your Loggle hostname (for example `logs.example.com`) to the public IP via an **A** record before you deploy.
 Certbot validation runs during provisioning and fails unless the DNS name already resolves to the VM’s IP.

 ### Portal custom template quickstart